Jfede98/html-portfolio/README.md

 # html-portfolio
-A practice project develop using html
+A practice project develop on html